LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/boys-are-just-like-girls.md

 cuz we love so hard,

-get deceived in darkness,
+get deceived in darkness

-someone is our light.
+when someone is our light

+and we loose that one.

 &nbsp;